 Our partners help us to achieve our mission of expanding access to higher education around the world.
 With their resources and commitment to education, Prowibo is able to expand our programmes each year and continue to connect students and lecturers from around the world.

 Africa Healing Foundation (AHF) is an international health and community development non-profit working to reduce health inequalities and poverty in marginalised communities in Africa and UK.
 They focus on strengthening healthcare, developing capacity and skills, environmental conservation, youth empowerment, food security and agricultural diversification.
-We look forward to launching our first programme in Zimbabwe with AHF to teach employment skills and entrepreneurship to 16-25 year olds.
+We have worked on several programmes in Zimbabwe and Kenya with AHF to teach employment skills and entrepreneurship to 16-25 year olds.

 Founded in 2009 by the Uganda Rural Development and Training Programme (URDT), the African Rural University (ARU) serves to empower young women of rural communities through education and skill development, so that they can serve as leaders and innovators in their communities.
 Prowibo first partnered with ARU in 2017, which launched our first all-female program.
 We have since returned to ARU three times.
 Our most recent visit was in 2022 when we held courses for women and faculty to develop thier entrepreneurship, leadership and self-defence skills.